STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 ⚠️

-Confusing niche with feature set
+Confusing the niche with the feature

 +